-OVERVIEW: Senate Bill 68 would repeal certain provisions related to the designation of exempt positions in State employment; repeal the portion of the 2016 Session Law consolidating the functions of ethics, elections, and lobbying; and re-establish the Bipartisan State Board of Elections and Ethics Enforcement, effective May 1, 2017.
+OVERVIEW: S.L.
+2017-6 repeals certain provisions related to the designation of exempt positions in State employment; repeals the portion of the 2016 Session Law consolidating the functions of ethics, elections, and lobbying; and re-establishes the Bipartisan State Board of Elections and Ethics Enforcement, effective May 1, 2017.